tfsumon/byteboltsec-hugo-test/content/english/blog/home-depot-data-breach.md

 description: "Learn everything about the Home Depot data breach.
 Discover what happened, who was affected, settlement claims and more."
 author: "Breachsense"
 h1: "Home Depot Data Breach Explained: A Case Study"
-intro1: "FACT: The Home Depot attackers were in their network for five months before being detected"
+intro1: "FACT: The Home Depot attackers were in their network for five months before being detected."
-intro2: "The [IBM Cost of a Data Breach report](https://www.ibm.com/reports/data-breach) shows a direct correlation between time to discovery and the impact of a data breach"
+intro2: "The [IBM Cost of a Data Breach report](https://www.ibm.com/reports/data-breach) shows a direct correlation between time to discovery and the impact of a data breach."
 intro3: "The longer attacks remain undetected, the more they cost to fix."
 intro4: "In this case study, we'll cover how the Home Depot data breach happened, the company's response, the associated [breach costs](https://www.breachsense.com/blog/cost-of-a-data-breach/), and lessons learned."
 draft: false